IBM/spectrum-installs/wmla/1.2.2/README.md

 * __install-cluster.sh__: Cluster installation script (Install all the components on all hosts and create Instance Groups).
 * __postinstall-host.sh__: Post-installation script (Define rc init script for WMLA and EGO sudoers on current host).
 * __update-ssl-host.sh__: Script to update SSL self-signed certificates and keystores to include all hostnames.
-* __create-user-environment.sh__: Create 3 Instance Groups (1 with Spark 2.4.3 and Jupyter notebook, 1 for DLI with EDT and 1 for DLI without EDT).
+* __create-lab-environment.sh__: Create 3 Instance Groups (1 with Spark 2.4.3 and Jupyter notebook, 1 for DLI with EDT and 1 for DLI without EDT).
 * __prepare-local-conda-channel.sh__: Script to download Anaconda distribution and create a local conda channel.
 * __prepare-airgap-install.sh__: Script to download Anaconda distribution and create conda environments.
 * __forceuninstall-host.sh__: Uninstall WMLA on current host (stop EGO services, stop EGO on the current host and delete *BASE_INSTALL_DIR*).